-INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$4,716,290 \$289,483 0 to 5 Not eligible for redemption and lock-up provisions ranging from 0 to 3 years.
+INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS Absolute return \$4,492,152 \$363,023 0 to 5 Not eligible for redemption and lock-up provisions ranging from 0 to 3 years.
 For securities not eligible for redemptions the underlying assets are estimated to be liquidated within 3 to 5 years.
 For securities eligible for redemptions, after initial lock-up expires, redemptions are available on a rolling basis and require 30 to 365 days' prior notification.
-Private equity 4,458,873 3,742,167 0 to 15 Not eligible for redemption.
-Real assets 1,530,725 923,447 0 to 15 Not eligible for redemption.
-U.S. equity funds 20,070 Redemptions generally require at least 0-90 days written notice of intention to terminate as of a date specified in the notice.
+Private equity 5,050,083 3,323,379 0 to 15 Not eligible for redemption.
+Real assets 2,350,466 881,522 0 to 15 Not eligible for redemption.
+U.S. equity funds 392,710 Redemptions generally require at least 0-90 days written notice of intention to terminate as of a date specified in the notice.
 Payments of withdrawal requests are generally made within 0-120 days.
-Real estate and real estate investment trusts 4,278,585 1,034,982 0 to 10 Closed end funds are not eligible for redemption.
+Non-U.S. equity funds 6,186,670 Redemptions require at least 7-180 days prior written notice of intention to terminate as of a date determined by the legal agreement between the investment manager and The Regents of the University of California.
+Withdrawals will occur on the last business day of the month and are subject to certain withdrawal guidelines.
+Real estate and real estate investment trusts 4,276,767 716,758 0 to 10 Closed end funds are not eligible for redemption.
 For open end funds, redemptions are generally on a quarterly basis where the redemption date is the last day of each quarter.
 Payments of withdrawal requests are generally made within 45 days.